tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `etcd is considered to be the database of the kubernetes cluster which it will store all data of the cluster in a key-value store.`

 When creating a kubernetes cluster and objects within this cluster, all the data of the cluster and the objects must be stored somewhere.
-The etcd acts as the database of the kubernetes cluster and store the cluster configuration along with all data of all objects in a key-value store. etcd is a consistent and could be distributed store that is used by kubernetes as well as it is used by other projects.
+The etcd acts as the database of the kubernetes cluster and store the cluster configuration along with all data of all objects in a key-value store. etcd is an open-source strongly consistent, distributed key-value store that is used by kubernetes as well as it is used by other projects.

+etcd stores all configurations, states, and metadata of Kubernetes objects (pods, deployments, etc...) under the /registry directory key in key-value format.
+For example, information on a pod named Nginx in the default namespace can be found under /registry/pods/default/nginx.

+etcd characteristics can be defined as:
+- __Key Value Store:__ A nonrelational database that stores data as keys and values.
+It also exposes a key-value API.
+The datastore is built on top of BboltDB which is a fork of BoltDB.
+- __Distributed:__ etcd is designed to run on multiple nodes as a cluster without sacrificing consistency.
+- __Strongly consistent:__ If an update is made to a node, strong consistency will ensure it gets updated to all the other nodes in the cluster immediately.

 > _Reference_
 > - _Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data._<sup>Reference [14](#References)</sup>